Lugano Summer School

 [19 NOV 2009]

-LSS 2008 Memory Booklet: The 2008 Doctoral and Postdoctoral Summer School on Soft and Critical Systems Thinking is a thing of the past, but it lives on in our minds and hearts as a very special and precious experience.
-It took place as planned, from the 2nd to the 13th of June, at the University of Lugano, with the maximum number of 20 participants.
+LSS 2008 Memory Booklet: The 2008 Doctoral and Postdoctoral Summer School on Soft and Critical Systems Thinking lives on in our minds and hearts as a very special and precious experience.
+It took place from the 2nd to the 13th of June at the University of Lugano, with the maximum number of 20 participants.
 They represented a truly global mix of nationalities, cultures, age groups, and professional backgrounds.
 Even so, they may have been the most homogeneous group we've ever had, speaking in terms of the high qualification of all the participants, as well as their openness to new ideas and their spirit of cooperation and reflectiveness.
 LSS 2008 was one of those rare events where you feel that real dialogue is taking place, which makes people listen attentively to one another and together enlarge their understanding.
 There was an intensity and emotional warmth, a sense of shared excitement, which was energizing us and allowing us to experience these two weeks as a meaningful, enriching encounter.

 On the last day, the class offered a beautiful surprise to its hosts and instructors, Peter Checkland and myself, in the form of a memory booklet and a musical performance.
 In an attempt to capture these contributions, along with the spirit of excitement and shared reflection that characterized LSS 2008, I decided to prepare a special memory page this year.
 It goes beyond the "Pictures" pages of previous Summer Schools available in this site, in that in addition to some photographs, it includes a number of contributions by the participants themselves, among them